darrenldl/blockyarchive/README.md

 - Data recovery that does not depend on file system metadata (sector level recovery)
   - This allows data recovery even when data is fragmented and out of order
-- Supports error correction (via Reed-Solomon erasure code)
+- Supports error correction (via Reed-Solomon erasure code) for EC-SeqBox
-- Supports burst (sector) error resistance
+- Supports burst (sector) error resistance for EC-SeqBox
 - JSON mode
   - Outputs information in JSON format instead of human readable text, allowing easy integration with scripts